Common Dental Misconceptions Debunked

 Entrust Your Oral Health and Hygiene to Your Family Dentist in Red Deer

 For the long term health of your teeth and gums, there is no off-the-shelf product that can substitute a trusted family dentist.
 At Parkland Mall Dental Centre, we offer a full suite of services, including general dentistry,teeth cleaning, root canals, crowns and implants, extractions and emergency care.
-Our team of experienced professionals has been serving residents of Red Deer since over 25 years.
+Our team of professionals has been serving residents of Red Deer since over 25 years.
 For your convenience, we offer extended office hours as well as direct billing to your insurance company.
 We’re a family dentist serving children, so you can address your entire family’s oral care and hygiene in one place.

 For all your dental care requirements in Red Deer, rely on the skilled professionals at Parkland Mall Dental Centre.
 Call us at 403-342-1118 or fill out our online contact form to schedule an appointment.
 We always welcome new dental patients.